baomidou/mybatis-plus/README.md

 ## What is MyBatis-Plus?

-MyBatis-Plus is an powerful enhanced toolkit of MyBatis for simplify development.
-This toolkit provides some efficient, useful, out-of-the-box features for MyBatis, use it can effectively save your development time.
+MyBatis-Plus is a powerful and enhanced toolkit of MyBatis for simplifying development.
+This toolkit provides some efficient, useful, and out-of-the-box features for MyBatis.
+Using it can effectively save your development time.

 ## Links